infoactive/data-design/README.md

 What's even better?
 This is super easy to do.
 Just go [to the repository](https://github.com/infoactive/data-design) and click `Fork` in the upper right corner.
 Voila!
 You're now the proud owner of a brand spanking new *Data + Design* repository.

 Please note that we are keeping the project's CSS in a separate repository ([link](https://github.com/infoactive/data-design-theme/)).
 You'll need this if you want to generate your own builds of the book.
+Likewise, if you see HTML elements and CSS classes that don't look familiar, that's likely because the book is maintained according to [HTMLBook specifications](http://oreillymedia.github.io/HTMLBook/).

 ### Fork Us!
 (Redux)